132roldan/eleventy/src/blog/third-post.md

 </figure>

-Even though, we have to be greatful to have that precious and strange molecule all around the planet.
+<p>Even though, we have to be greatful to have
+that precious and strange molecule all around the planet.</p>